Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 ![Stream played in a browser](stream-in-browser.png)

-In the past, when using `get_video_info`

 Note that if you try to open the URL from the JSON snippet I've shown above, you'll get a `403 Forbidden` error.
 That's because YouTube stream URLs are not static — they are generated individually for each client and have a fixed expiration time.
 Once you obtain the stream manifest, the URLs inside it are only valid for roughly 6 hours and cannot be accessed from an IP address other than the one that requested them.

 You can confirm this by looking at the `ip` and `expire` query parameters in the URL, which contain the client's IP address and the expiration timestamp respectively.
-While it may be tempting, these values cannot be changed manually to lift the restrictions, because their integrity is protected by a special checksum parameter called `sig`.
+While it may be tempting, these values cannot be changed manually to lift the restrictions, because their integrity is protected by a special parameter called `sig`.
 Trying to change any of the parameters listed inside `sparams`, without correctly updating the signature, will result in a `403 Forbidden` error as well.

+In some cases, YouTube may also decide to employ an additional security measure, where the signature is omitted from the URL and comes as a separate, enciphered parameter — but that measure is exclusive to JavaScript-based clients.
+Because we specified `ANDROID` as part of the initial request, the retrieved stream URLs are always returned in their final form, ready to be used.

 Either way, the steps outlined so far should be enough to resolve and download streams for most YouTube videos.
 There are a few more things to consider though, which is what I'm going to cover in the following sections.